Spacial/awesome-csirt/README.md

 - [WinDbg-Samples](https://github.com/Microsoft/WinDbg-Samples): Sample extensions, scripts, and API uses for WinDbg.
 - [Windows Privilege Escalation Guide](https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/): This guide is influenced by g0tm1lk’s Basic Linux Privilege Escalation, which at some point you should have already seen and used.
 I wanted to try to mirror his guide, except for Windows.
 So this guide will mostly focus on the enumeration aspect.
 - [Active Directory Kill Chain Attack & Defense](https://github.com/infosecn1nja/AD-Attack-Defense): This document was designed to be a useful, informational asset for those looking to understand the specific tactics, techniques, and procedures (TTPs) attackers are leveraging to compromise active directory and guidance to mitigation, detection, and prevention.
 And understand Active Directory Kill Chain Attack and Modern Post Exploitation Adversary Tradecraft Activity.
+- [OrgKit](https://github.com/SwiftOnSecurity/OrgKit): Provision a brand-new company with proper defaults in Windows, Offic365, and Azure

 #### Mimikatz